run-ai/docs/docs/Researcher/Walkthroughs/walkthrough-overquota.md

 # Walkthrough: Over-Quota and Bin Packing

-## Introduction

-The goal of this walkthrough is to explain the concepts of over-quota and bin-packing (consolidation) and how they help in maximizing cluster utilization

 ## Goals

+The goal of this walk-through is to explain the concepts of over-quota and bin-packing (consolidation) and how they help in maximizing cluster utilization:

 * Show simplicity of resource provisioning, and how resources are abstracted from users.
 * Show how the system eliminates compute bottlenecks by allowing teams/users to go over their resource quota if there are free GPUs in the cluster.